NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

 In this case, neither stochastically dominates the other one.

 However, now consider the distribution of 100 draws of each.
-They will look as follows:
+Figure 4 shows how this will look.

 \begin{figure}[hbt!]
 	\centering